Abinashbunty/Medical-Treatment-Negligence/README.md

-# Medical-Treatment-Negligence
-Medical Treatment Negligence analysis
+# Medical Treatment Negligence analysis

 Using fuzzy logic to analyse the negligence caused in medical treatments.